-We are party to several joint ventures and similar arrangements, including an investment, together with Lotte Chemical USA Corporation ("Lotte"), in a joint venture, LACC, LLC ("LACC"), to build an ethylene facility.
+We are party to several joint ventures and similar arrangements, including an investment, together with Lotte Chemical USA Corporation ("Lotte"), in a joint venture, LACC, LLC ("LACC"), to build and operate an ethylene facility.
 Our participation in joint ventures and similar arrangements, by their nature, requires us to share control with unaffiliated third parties.
-In particular, with respect to our investment in LACC, we are a 10% holder and, therefore, our partner Lotte will have primary control over operations, including management of the contractors responsible for constructing the ethylene facility.
+In particular, with respect to our investment in LACC, we are a 46.8% holder and, therefore, our partner Lotte has primary control over operations and was primarily responsible for the management of the contractors during construction of the ethylene facility.
 If there are differences in views among joint venture participants in how to operate a joint venture that result in delayed decisions or the failure to make decisions, or our joint venture partners do not fulfill their obligations, the affected joint venture may not be able to operate according to its business plan and fulfill its obligations.
 In that case, we may be required to write down the value of our investment in a joint venture, increase the level of financial or other commitments to the joint venture or, if we have contractual agreements with the joint venture, our operations may be materially adversely affected.
 Any of the foregoing could have a material adverse effect on our financial condition, results of operations or cash flows.